YunoHost/doc/certmanager.md

 sharing a common subdomain).
 If too many people migrate during the same period of time, you might get stuck with a self-signed certificate for a few days !

-#### I used the *letsencrypt_ynh* app.
+#### I used the *letsencrypt_ynh* app

 You will be asked to uninstall the app before being able to use the new management feature.
-You can do it from the web administration interface, of from the command line with :
+You can do it from the web administration interface, or from the command line with :

 ```bash